-Bifidobacterium are the predominant genera of healthy breast-fed infants.
+Bifidobacterium are the predominant genera of bacteria present in the gut microbiome of healthy breastfed infants.
 Colonisation of the gastrointestinal tract starts at birth with bacteria derived from the mother during birth, through breastfeeding and the environment.
 The gut microbiota composition is highly individual, but predominantly comprises Bifidobacterium and Lactobacilli in the first few weeks of life.
 This provides competitive based protection from pathogenic bacteria which are prevented from causing illness.
 It has been noted that altered or delayed colonization is observed in clinical cases of inflammatory conditions of the gut or other related immune disorders (Tojo et al. 2014).